 16end

 For the model, I usually prevent logic inside it.
 If your project is small and simple, it is ok to do this.
-But when your project is complex, we usually have to take several steps to process one thing.
-And that may be a signal to us to split it into an independent class to focus on this process (we usually call them service object)
+But when your project is complex, you usually have to take several steps to process one thing.
+And that may be a signal to you to split it into an independent class to focus on this process (commonly called service object)

 1# Request